List of barrios and sectors of Guaynabo, Puerto Rico

-Like all municipalities of Puerto Rico, Guaynabo is subdivided into administrative units called barrios, which are roughly comparable to minor civil divisions, (and means wards or boroughs or neighborhoods in English).
+Like all municipalities of Puerto Rico, Guaynabo is subdivided into administrative units called barrios, which are, in contemporary times, roughly comparable to minor civil divisions, (and means wards or boroughs or neighborhoods in English).
 The barrios and subbarrios, in turn, are further subdivided into smaller local populated place areas/units called sectores (sectors in English).
 The types of sectores may vary, from normally sector to urbanización to reparto to barriada to residencial, among others.
 Some sectors appear in two barrios.

+In Guaynabo, the 10 barrios are subdivided into a total of 520 sectors.
+Among those, 161 bear sector in their names.
+Those are typically rural sectors.
+145 condominios (apartment buildings), 129 urbanización (residential areas), and 37 calle (street, also typically rural sectors).